Skip to content

 • between the IEDs and the connected IEM running in the Industrial Zone

-• between the IEM and any external component running on the internet
+• between the IEM and any external component (IE HUB and other Cloud Solutions) running on the internet

-This can be achieved, e.g., by installing local firewall devices and tunneling the communication between the IEM and the IEH via a dedicated HTTPS proxy with valid access restrictions.
+This can be achieved, e.g., by installing local firewall devices and tunneling the communication between the IEM and the IEH via a dedicated proxy with valid access restrictions.
 In case the IEM is running in a public cloud, the communication between the IEDs and the IEMs can also be routed through a proxy.
+By restricting the traffic, it must to be sure, that the update-Server is still reachable from IEMs.

-One can look up here which domains the Industrial Edge ecosystem running in your environment is contacting.
+The domains contacted by the Industrial Edge ecosystem in your environment are listed here.

 Furthermore, the required network ports for communication between the Industrial Edge components on the corresponding firewalls are documented here.